im-djh/CMD/README.md

 ├── tools
 ```

-* Generate the data infos by running the following command:
+- Generate the data infos by running the following command:
 ```python
  python -m pcdet.datasets.xmu.xmu_dataset --func create_xmu_infos  --cfg_file tools/cfgs/dataset_configs/xmu/xmuda_dataset.yaml
 ```
-* Generate gt_sampling_database by running the following command:
+- Generate gt_sampling_database by running the following command:
 ```
 python -m pcdet.datasets.xmu.xmu_dataset --func create_groundtruth_database  --cfg_file tools/cfgs/dataset_configs/xmu/xmu_dataset.yaml
 ```

-# Due to our updated data annotation, the AP is different from what is presented in the paper
+**E.** For further steps, please refer to [OpenPCDet](https://github.com/open-mmlab/OpenPCDet).

+# Experimental Results
+All LiDAR-based models are trained with 4 GTX 3090 GPU.
+Due to slight differences in annotation and calculation rules, there may be minor discrepancies between the experimental results and those reported in the paper.
 ## Model Zoo
 ### 3D Object Detection Baselines
 Selected supported methods are shown in the below table.
-The results are the 3D detection performance on the val set of CMD dataset.
+The results are the 3D detection performance on the val set of our CMD.
-* All LiDAR-based models are trained with 4 GTX 3090 GPUs and are available for download.

 #### Ouster
 |AP@50                                                        | Car|Truck |Pedestrian | Cyclist | mAP    |